tajmone/awesome-interactive-fiction/docs_src/README.md

 - [`awesome-if.asciidoc`][awesome-if] — main AsciiDoc file of the awesome list, will [`include::`][§28] other files at build time:
     + `*.adoc` — each file a section of the awesome list.

+## Editing Guidelines

+The __Awesome IF__ document is split in multiple `*.adoc` files, each file representing a single section (Level 1, or 2) in the final document — some large sections (e.g. _Software_) are split into multiple Level 2 sections, for practical reasons.

+The individual `*.adoc` files are treated as standalone documents, complete with a document title (Level 0).
+Their heading levels are then adjusted at inclusion time via [the `leveloffset` attribute in the include directive][§28.4].
+This allows to edit them without having to worry about their effective Level in the final document(s).
+Also, in the future the website version of __Awesome IF__ might be split into multiple HTML pages, if the document becomes too long.

+> __NOTE__ — Currently, trying to convert the single sections ad standalone documents is likely to fail, due to missing cross references or custom attributes definitions.
+In the future this might be fixed by tweaking their contents so that they might be reused in a fully standalone manner, for it might be useful to allow other projects to reuse single sections of this project in other contexts too.

 # System Requirements